dmitra1998/SelfieMagic/README.md

 The sample backend accepts `workerId` from the app.
 A real production backend must read the worker ID from a verified login token instead.

 Keep the backend running while testing uploads.
-From the phone, open `http://YOUR_COMPUTER_IP:3001/health`.
+Open `(https://selfiemagic.onrender.com/health)`.
 It should show `{"ok":true}`.
 If it does not, check that the phone and computer use the same Wi-Fi, the IP in `.env` is current, and Windows Firewall allows Node.js on the private network.
 Rebuild the APK after changing an `EXPO_PUBLIC_` value because Expo adds it to the app bundle at build time.

 ## Build the Android APK